Skip to content

 How to save on your energy bills in the home

-As well as choosing a cheaper tariff, you can also help to cut your bills by reducing the amount of energy you use.
-Here are five quick wins:
+As well as comparing energy prices and choosing a cheaper tariff, you could also lower your bills by reducing the amount of energy you use.
+Here are a few quick wins:

-If you have a combi boiler, the default flow temperature is normally set at around 70°C to 80°C. But reducing this to 60°C or lower could save you up to £65 a year.
+If you have a combi boiler, the default flow temperature is normally set at around 70°C to 80°C. Reducing it to 60°C or lower could reduce your bills.

 Air fryers are compact so don’t take as long to heat up as ovens.
 That means cooking times are considerably reduced.

-Today’s washing detergents are very effective at 30 degrees, so try to avoid washing laundry on a higher setting.
+Today’s washing detergents are very effective at 30°C, so try to avoid washing laundry on a higher setting.

-Most smartphones charge fully in under three hours, so you’re wasting energy by plugging them in while you’re asleep.
+Most smartphones charge fully in under three hours.
+So you’re wasting energy by keeping them plugged in while you’re asleep.

-We’ve put together some more of our best energy tips for keeping gas and electric costs down.
+We’ve put together some more of our tips for keeping gas and electric costs down in these guides:

 What our expert says...